mturilin/easyapi/README.md

 The decorator should describe the type of the parameters and whether each of them is required.

+If the instance method returns a model or a list of models, related entities could be embedded into them using "_embedded" parameter.
+For more info see "Embed foreign key objects into the model’s JSON" article and "test_instance_method_list_qs_embed" test.

 ###Expose model’s properties (DONE)
 Create a decorator to automatically add the model’s property to the serialized form of the model.